ThibaultFillion/strengths/documentation/using_quantities_with_units.rst

   C = C.convert("M")
   print(C) #print "5e-6 M"

-which is carried out by computing and appyling a conversion factor f, defined as
+which is carried out by computing and appyling a conversion factor *f*, defined as

 .. math::
   f = \prod_i {\left( \frac{u_i}{v_i} \right) }^{e_i}

-where u and v are units system, the conversion being from u to v.
+where *u* and *v* are units system, the conversion being from *u* to *v*.

-Conversion of unit arrays is done Element wise :
+For *UnitArrray* objects, conversion is done element wise:

 .. code:: python